ssmusoke/ssmusoke/SMS-Readme.md

   * We have work to do, however we have no idea of how the journey will come together, so we have to set out a route, so that we do not get lost in the weeds.
 This will allow us to document the journey we are on, share progress (with our stakeholders) and allow us to pivot and adapt as we move along
   * However sketchy a plan is, it is better than nothing
   * Writing 8 hours of code would have saved us 15 minutes of documentation
   * Document using the appropraite tools, hand sketch, bold pen, white board so that we can validate as we go along
+  * Provide status reports (weekly or monthly) for stakeholders in English so that we are continously checking against expectations
 2. Kaizen - continous improvement.
 Whatever we did yesterday or last week, we can do better going forward.
 We should work to get better while keeping an eye on the deliverables we are working on, as that balance is key.
 I am hoping you can grow everyday 1% at a time
 3. Continous learning - I am a self-taught techie, trying to learn something new everyday, knowing you will teach me something, and I hope do the same
 4. I am here to help the product get better, support you to deliver on your role and support your growth - they are not mutually exclusive